objcio/articles/2014-09-02-warm-welcome-for-value-types.md

 If you've stuck to Objective-C and languages like Ruby, Python, or JavaScript, the prominence of structs in Swift might seem especially alien.
 Classes are the traditional unit of structure in object-oriented languages.
 Indeed, in contrast to structs, Swift classes support implementation inheritance, (limited) reflection, deinitializers, and multiple owners.

 If classes are so much more powerful than structs, why use a struct?
 It's exactly their limited scope that makes them such flexible building blocks.
-In this article, you'll learn how the use of structs and other value types can radically improve your code's clarity and flexibility.
+In this article, you'll learn how structs and other value types can radically improve your code's clarity,flexibility, and reliability.

 ## Value types and reference types